MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 This is a web based viewer for HDB++ archive data, currently only supporting the Cassandra backend.

-It is currently in a proof-of-concept stage, and several features are partially working or broken.
+It is currently in a "beta" stage, with basic functionality in place but very limited testing.
+Bug reports are welcome!

 ## Features